-Revenues for the years ended December 31, 2021 and 2020 were approximately \$749,000 and \$1,374,000, respectively, which represented a decrease of \$625,000, or 46%.
+Revenues for the years ended December 31, 2022 and 2021 were approximately \$321,000 and \$749,000, respectively, which represented a decrease of \$428,000, or 57%.
 The timing of revenue recognition is driven by the completion of specified deliverables and the billing of time and materials over periods of time.
 Accordingly, the recognition of revenue for these contracts will vary from time to time.
-During the year ended December 31, 2020, the Company also recognized substantially all of our revenue from one of our government contract customers.
-In the year ended December 31, 2021, we recognized substantially all of our revenue under six customer contracts, including the government contract and a contract with another governmental entity (comprising 56% of our total revenues for the year ended December 31, 2021 in the aggregate).
-The customer contracts with governmental entities have concluded.
-We have a few other customers and several outstanding proposals to new customers.
+During the year ended December 31, 2022, we recognized substantially all of our revenue under two customer contracts.
+During the year ended December 31, 2021, we recognized substantially all of our revenue under six customer contracts, including two government contracts (collectively comprising 56% of our total revenues for the year ended December 31, 2021 in the aggregate).